wildmountainfarms/solarthing/other/docs/database_choice.md

 #### Want to have a Slack bot notify you if your battery voltage gets low?
 Pick **CouchDB**.

-#### Want a secure and simple setup?
-Pick **InfluxDB**.
-CouchDB requires some setup and extra design documents to make it secure.

 #### Want to use GraphQL + Grafana?
 Pick **CouchDB**.
 Note this option is more advanced.

-#### Want a Web interface to manage your database?
-Pick **CouchDB**.
-CouchDB's web interface is very simple and intuitive.
-Although CouchDB + SolarThing requires some set up, CouchDB's web interface makes it a good experience.

 ---
 ### Why multiple databases?